-The United States Department of Agriculture (USDA) administers the Fresh Fruit and Vegetable Program (FFVP) at the federal level.
-At the state level, the FFVP is administered by the California Department of Education (CDE), Nutrition Services Division (NSD).
-The purpose of this federal assistance program is to provide an additional free fresh fruit or vegetable snack to students during the school day as a supplement to (and not part of) the school breakfast and lunch programs, and to teach students about good nutrition.
+The Fresh Fruit and Vegetable Program (FFVP) is a reimbursement grant program that the U.S. Department of Agriculture (USDA) administers at the federal level.
+At the state level, the California Department of Education (CDE) Nutrition Services Division (NSD) administers the FFVP and selects schools to receive a year-long grant (July–June) to implement the program.
+The purpose of this federal assistance program is to provide an additional free fresh fruit or vegetable snack to students during the school day as a supplement to (and not part of) the School Breakfast Program (SBP) and National School Lunch Program (NSLP), and to teach students about good nutrition.
 The FFVP also encourages grantees to develop partnerships at the state and local level for support in implementing and operating the program.
-The FFVP is a reimbursement grant program and selected schools receive a year-long grant (June–July) to implement the program.
-California first participated in the FFVP in July 2008 with 24 pilot schools and the program continues to grow each year.

-The goal of the FFVP is to create healthier school environments by providing healthier food choices, and to:
+The goal of the FFVP is to improve healthier school environments by providing healthier food choices, and to:

 - Expand the fruits and vegetables children experience

 - Make a difference in children’s diets to affect their present and future health

 The program is seen as an important catalyst for change in efforts to combat childhood obesity and by helping children learn more healthful eating habits.